culanomeara/adventureswithwood/README.md

 #### Intro

-The homepage intro section is a brief introductory text paragraph that explains the purpose of the site and how to use it to new users.
-The section also features a divider above and below to clearly define and separate the sections.
-These stylised dividers are used frequently throughout the site and help to solidify the theme.
-A lighter shade of the green theme colour is used as a background colour.
+The homepage Introduction section is a brief introductory text paragraph that explains the purpose of the site and how to use it to new users.

 ![Intro Homepage](readme/assets/images/homepage-intro.png)